November 30th

 Commentary:

-Just as the sun and moon light the skies during the day and night respectively; just as one's virtuous deeds are one's identity in all the 3 worlds; a well groomed, learned, humble child (can be either a son or a daughter - it stands for 'offspring') is an asset to his whole clan.
+Just as the sun and moon light up the skies during the day and night respectively, just as one's virtuous deeds are one's identity in all the 3 worlds, a well-groomed, learned, humble child (can be either a son or a daughter—stands for 'offspring') is an asset to the whole clan.
 He upholds and shines not only his own name, but the name of his parents, family, and friends around him.

 pada vigrahaH: